-A cost transfer occurs when costs are moved from a non-sponsored project account to a sponsored project or from a sponsored project to any other account.
+A cost is the reassignment of an expense to or from a sponsored project after the initial charging of the expense in the University's accounting system.
+Cost Transfers include reassignments of salary, wages, and other direct costs.
 Cost transfers receive careful scrutiny by sponsors, especially federal government contracting officers and auditors, and are exceptional activities that should not occur frequently.
+The following actions are considered Cost Transfers: